rayray/rayray.github.io/_posts/2016-02-03-two-of-many.md

 ---
 layout: singlepost
-title: Tracking Migration Progress with NSMigrationManager and NSEntityMigrationPolicy
+title: Tracking Core Data Migration Progress
 ---

-Several months ago, I needed to perform a manual Core Data migration in an iOS app.
-Because the model stored images as binary data, we found our previous automatic migrations could take several minutes if there were, say, 200 images stored in 200 objects.
-Sounds like a job for Improved UX!
+Several months ago, I needed to perform a big Core Data migration in an iOS app.
+So big that it could take more than a couple minutes if the user made a lot of content with images.

-(There's a side lesson here: don't store images in Core Data.
-I'll expand on this a later post.)
+Aside: This migration needed to happen because someone wanted to store the images in Core Data many years ago.
+Woops!
+Even if you check the `Allows External Storage` box in Xcode, interacting with stored blobs through Core Data is painfully slow.

-## So You Want To Show Migration Progress
+## So I Wanted To Show Migration Progress

-I wrote a class to handle the migration and pass along info about progress.
+I wrote a class to handle the migration and pass along progress to a delegate.

     // updated for Swift 3
     class MigrationManager: NSObject {